politicalwatch/tipi-infra/README.md

 docker exec -ti tipi-engine python base.py
 ```

-## Load data in mongodb
+## Loading data

-Inside tipi-infra there is an example data for work, you can load it if you want

 ```
-# Copy tipidb folder with data in tipi-mongo docker
+# Copy dump_db folder on tipi-mongo container
 docker cp tipidb tipi-mongo:/tmp
-# Restore data in DB: tipi is the user and pass by default and tipidb the db name
+# Restore database: tipi is the user and pass by default and tipidb the db name
 docker exec -ti tipi-mongo mongoimport -u tipi -p tipi -d tipidb -c topics /tmp/tipidb/topics.json
 ```

+Note that inside tipi-infra there is an example data for testing (you can load it if you wish).

-# Deploy in production environment
+# Deploy on production environment

 ## Building docker images:

-Currently, images are built automatically when there is a change in the
-repository, but you can build the image manually.
+Currently, images are built automatically when there is a new commit on the repository master branch, but you can also build the image manually.

-For example, this are steps for creating and upload one image of backend:
+For example, these are the steps for creating and uploading one backend image:

-1. Enter in repository and build docker image
+1. Move to repository folder and build the docker image

 ```
 cd tipi-backend
 docker build -t politicalwatch/tipi-backend:latest .
 ```

-IMPORTANTE NOTICE: you should change .env.production in case of you are building
+IMPORTANTE NOTICE: you should change .env.production in case of you are building tipi-frontend module.
-tipi-frontend or parlamento2030

 2. Login to dockerhub